basilm4r0/digital-archive/README.md

 Assuming docker-compose is properly installed, just run `docker-compose -p omeka up -d` in this folder to start the deployment. `docker-compose -p omeka down` to stop it.

+The Omeka S instance is then accessible at `http://localhost:8080`.

 An initial user is created as:
 ```
 email: admin@dummymail.com
 password: admin_default_password
 ```

-It shoulde be changed at the first login to avoid security issues.
+It should be be changed at the first login to avoid security issues.

 ## Modules